Lisa the Simpson: Plot

-At Springfield Elementary, Lisa is presented with a brain teaser, which she is unable to solve.
+At Springfield Elementary, Lisa is presented with a brain teaser featuring strange hieroglyphs, which she is unable to solve.
 Following this incident, Lisa finds herself unable to perform simple tasks.
 Later, Lisa tells Grampa about her recent cognitive problems.
 He seems to recognize this, and tells Lisa about the "Simpson Gene", which apparently causes all members of the Simpson family to gradually lose their intelligence as they get older.

+Lisa tries to accept the inevitable by watching lowbrow television with Homer and Bart, and reluctantly tries to join in the two messily eating candy bars from a hidden stash minutes before dinner.
+She has a sudden vision of a bleak future in which she is grossly obese and unintelligent, speaks in a Southern white trash accent, and is married to Ralph Wiggum and the two live in a trailer with their numerous children, while Lisa spends her days lazing in a hammock and watching soap operas.

-Lisa appears on the TV news program Smartline to tell the citizens of Springfield to treasure their brains.
+After running away, Lisa appears on the TV news program Smartline to tell the citizens of Springfield to treasure their brains.
 As she does this, Homer decides to prove her wrong, and contacts the entire extended Simpson family to visit.
 However, when they arrive, Homer realizes they are also unsuccessful, unintelligent people, which only depresses Lisa further and causes Homer to send them home.

 However, before they leave, Marge urges Homer to talk to the Simpson women.
 Reluctantly, he talks to one of them at her request and he discovers that the women are all successful.
 Lisa asks why the women in her family were not affected by the "Simpson Gene".
 Dr. Simpson reveals that the defective gene is only found in the Y-chromosome and only the males are affected.
 As a female, Dr. Simpson tells Lisa that she will be successful like they are.
 She is relieved that she is fine and she will not suffer the "Simpson Gene".
 When Bart realizes he will be a failure in life due to his gender, he is wary and bemoaning his future.
 However, Homer reassures him that he will be a spectacular failure.
-Lisa is soon finally able to solve the brain teaser she was unable to finish earlier in the episode.
+Lisa is soon finally able to solve the brain teaser she was unable to finish earlier in the episode; the answer was "6", with the hieroglyphs being 1, 2, 3, 4 and 5 but mirror-imaged.

-Meanwhile, Jasper visits the Kwik-E-Mart and attempts to empty the freezer containing ice cream in order to freeze himself, with the intention of being defrosted sometime in the distant future.
-Apu decides to take advantage of this unusual situation for financial gain, exhibiting Jasper as "Frostillicus".
-The convenience store, now renamed the "Freak-E-Mart", becomes more profitable as a tourist trap, until the freezer's cooling system fails, causing Jasper to defrost and walk away.
+Meanwhile in the subplot, Jasper visits the Kwik-E-Mart and empties the freezer containing ice cream in order to freeze himself, with the intention of being defrosted sometime in the distant future.
+Apu decides to exploit this unusual situation for financial gain, exhibiting Jasper as "Frostillicus".
+The convenience store, now renamed the "Freak-E-Mart", becomes profitable as a tourist trap, until the freezer's cooling system fails (after Apu had turned it up to its highest setting when he noticed Jasper's fingers twitching), causing Jasper to defrost and walk away.
 Apu then decides to turn the Kwik-E-Mart into a nude nightclub called the "Nude-E-Mart".